Major (United States): Marine Corps

 Within the Marine Corps, a major is a commissioned officer who will usually serve in roles such as battalion executive officer, weapons company commander, or as members of regimental or brigade staff.
+The USMC majors wear an oak leaf insignia that differs slightly from the US Army/US Air Force.
+The naval services version is styled similar to a southern live oak leaf grown in the Naval Live Oaks Reservation in the 19th Century.

 Air Force

 A major in the Air Force typically has duties as a senior staff officer at the squadron and wing level.
 In flying squadrons majors are generally flight commanders or assistant directors of operations.
 In the mission support and maintenance groups majors may occasionally be squadron commanders.
 In the medical corps, a major may be the head of a clinic or flight.

 Space Force

 A major in the Space Force typically has duties as a senior staff officer at the squadron and delta levels.

-Law enforcement

-Many law enforcement agencies use major as a rank, including nearly every state police agency, many sheriff's offices, and some county and municipal police departments, as well as Correctional facilities (Chief of Security).
-Examples include the Ohio State Highway Patrol, Hillsborough County Sheriff's Office, DeKalb County Police Department, and Baltimore Police Department.
-Majors in law enforcement agencies usually command a precinct or a larger element, such as a division or bureau (i.e., Patrol Division, Detective Bureau, Kansas Dept of Corrections, etc.).